BCIS 2610: Introduction to Computers in Business

 following the assignment’s instructions.

 NOTICE FOR STUDENTS USING A NEW PC RUNNING WINDOWS 8.
 For this class, use the (traditional) Desktop View interface, not the new Apps/Tiles View (just touch/click on the Desktop tile).
-Install all MS Office 2010 products from within the Desktop View.
-For the most part, MS Office 2010 does not conflict with MS Office 2013.
-However, when installing MS Office Pro Academic 2010, select the Custom install option so that you can TURN OFF the installation of Outlook 2010, which does conflict with Outlook 2013.
+Install all MS Office 2013 products from within the Desktop View.
 Project 2010 installs fine within Windows 8.

-3. If you are acquiring Windows 7 software using an Apple Mac that does not have Windows installed, DO NOT TRY DOWNLOADING WINDOWS FROM THIS SITE, AS THE INSTALLATION SOFTWARE WILL NOT RUN ON A MAC.
+3. If you are acquiring Windows 8 software using an Apple Mac that does not have Windows installed, DO NOT TRY DOWNLOADING WINDOWS FROM THIS SITE, AS THE INSTALLATION SOFTWARE WILL NOT RUN ON A MAC.
 Leave this site after Microsoft assigns you a Product Key for your copy of Windows.
-Instead, download an image (.iso) file directly from here Windows 7 Professional (x86) - X17-59183.iso or here Windows 7 Professional (x64) - X17-59186.iso .
-(Which file you download depends on the CPU inside your MAC: 32-bit needs x86, and 64-bit needs x64.
-Follow these instructions to learn what your Mac has http://support.apple.com/kb/HT3696 ).
-You must then create a DVD disc for this image using MAC instructions found here http://hints.macworld.com/article.php?story=20060619181010389.
-When you have created this disc you can use Boot Camp on the Mac to partition your machine and install your copy of Windows, using instructions found here http://www.simplehelp.net/2009/01/15/using-boot-camp-to-install-windows-7-on-your-mac-the-complete-walkthrough/.
+Instead, follow the instructions posted here: https://www.youtube.com/watch?v=Arg9C5dIdVA

 ALL ASSIGNMENTS TO YOUR SECTION’S